 Uncompressed audio formats are the most accurate and genuine representation of the original sound waves.
-The sound from uncompressed files is very similar to how it was recorded and intended to listen.
+The sound from uncompressed files is very similar to how it was recorded and intended to listen to.
 Since the files do not undergo any kind of compression, there is no loss of information, which results in a high-quality audio experience and a fairly large file size.
-When compared to most of the other audio formats, uncompressed audio formats offer the best audio experience of the lot.
+Compared to most other audio formats, uncompressed audio formats offer the best audio experience of the lot.

 (a) Pulse-Code Modulation (PCM)

-It is one of the widely used formats when it comes to uncompressed audio files.
-Largely, because the conversion process of an audio signal (present in a waveform) into a digital stream is carried out without a lot of alterations.
-And also, no compression, at all.
-As a result, the format offers an accurate representation of the original analog sound.
-Due to this reason itself, PCM became the most commonly used audio format in CDs and DVDs that were very popular back in the day.
+It is one of the widely used formats when it comes to uncompressed audio files largely because the conversion process of an audio signal (present in a waveform) into a digital stream is carried out without a lot of alterations.
+And also, no compression at all.
+As a result, the format accurately represents the original analog sound.
+Due to this reason itself, PCM became the most commonly used audio format in CDs and DVDs, which were very popular back in the day.